ThiruFIS/javaExercise/src/site/markdown/Introduction.md

 ### Java Version
 [Java Version - 8 & JDK Version - 1.8](https://dev.java/download/releases/)
-## Java 1.8 JDK can be downlead as part of the Intellj : azul.18
+## Java 1.8 JDK can be downloaded as part of the IntelliJ : azul.18

 #### Configure environment variables